 When You Say “Come!”…

 When you first start training a recall, your dog gets rewarded every single time.
 It’s often high-value food (chicken, cheese, liver) and so your dog is PSYCHED to run to you.
 At first, you practice with your dog only feet away.
 Then you increase the distance to all the way across the training center.
 Then maybe you hide behind something so your dog has to find you.
-In Basic Manners 2, your dog learns to recall and ignore distractions like toys and food on the ground between them and you.
+In Advanced Manners class, your dog learns to recall and ignore distractions like toys and food on the ground between them and you.